JonathanGawrych/up-to-speed/README.md

 Due to [running npm with root cause permission problems](http://stackoverflow.com/questions/18212175/npm-yo-keeps-asking-for-sudo-permission), set prefix to ~/.node where sudo isn't required
 Changes theme to ambiance
 Adds default .jshintrc to the home directory (from this repo)
+Adds default .jscsrc to the home directory (from this repo)
 Show 12h AM/PM clock at the top bar (including day abbreviation, date, seconds)
 Add minimize and maximize back
 Allows workspaces on multiple monitors